Live operators available: 7:30am - 5pm CST Monday - Friday

 Why Des Moines Homeowners Trust Anchored Walls

-The work is done by in-house crews who do this every day in central Iowa soils.
-The same people who set wall anchors in a bowing wall may also be the ones cutting in an egress window or laying out an interior drain on another project that week.
-That experience shows up in how they explain a problem, talk through options, and set expectations before the work starts.
-Homeowners know who will be on site and who to call with questions.
+The work is done by in-house crews who work in central Iowa soils every day.
+They're not subcontractors brought in for a single project.
+The same people installing wall anchors on one job may be cutting an egress window or laying out an interior drain the next week.
+That experience matters when someone is explaining what's happening to your foundation, walking through repair options, and setting expectations before work starts.

 Repairs are backed by a life-of-the-structure warranty and a money-back guarantee on qualifying systems.
-That means the company plans to stand behind the work as long as the house is standing, whether it is for a wall anchor job on the south side of Des Moines or a drainage system in a basement closer to the river.
-For many homeowners, that mix of local history, consistent crews, and long-term backing is what makes Anchored Walls the first call when something changes in the foundation.
+For Des Moines homeowners, that combination means the company intends to stand behind the work for as long as the house is standing, whether the job is a wall anchor installation on the south side of the city or a drainage system in a basement closer to the river.

 Schedule Your Free Inspection in Des Moines

-If you are seeing new cracks in your basement walls, musty smells after it rains, sagging floors, or concrete that has started to sink around your Des Moines home, it is worth having someone look at it before it gets worse.
-Those changes often come from the same soil and water issues that Anchored Walls deals with every day.
+If you're seeing cracks in your basement walls, water after rain, musty smells that won't clear, sagging floors, or concrete that has started to sink around your home, it's worth having someone look at it before the next freeze cycle makes it worse.

-Anchored Walls offers inspections for foundations, basements, crawl spaces, and concrete in and around Des Moines.
-A specialist walks the property with you, looks at the areas you are worried about, and explains what they see in plain language.
-If repairs are needed, you get a clear plan, pricing, and information about the life-of-the-structure warranty before any work starts.
+Anchored Walls inspects foundations, basements, crawl spaces, and concrete in and around Des Moines.
+A specialist walks the property with you, looks at the areas you're concerned about, and explains what they see in plain language.
+If repairs are needed, you get a clear plan, pricing, and warranty information before any work starts.

 No companies more qualified